i-rinat/freshplayerplugin/doc/debugging-guide.md

 ## Simplify deploy

-First, put a symlink of built `libfreshwrapper-pepperflash.so` to `~/.mozilla/plugins`.
+First, put a symlink of built `libfreshwrapper-flashplayer.so` to `~/.mozilla/plugins`.
 This step simplifies deploy step.
 You just rebuild, restart browser, and you are running new version.